Miscellaneous Ramblings

 Is Microsoft's Business Plan Obsolete?

-What Judge Thomas Penfield Jackson eventually decides regarding Microsoft's fate in the U.S. government's antitrust action against the software colossus may not be the biggest problem on Bill Gates and Steve Ballmer's plates.
+2000: What Judge Thomas Penfield Jackson eventually decides regarding Microsoft’s fate in the U.S. government’s antitrust action against the software colossus may not be the biggest problem on Bill Gates and Steve Ballmer’s plates.

 Is Microsoft, as some suggest, stuck in an obsolete business plan ill-suited to an increasingly wired world?
 Was Windows 2000, five years in gestation, "yesterday's OS" before it was released?

 Specifically, Microsoft charges a lot for its Windows and Office Software.
-Once Linux becomes user friendly for ordinary users, something CorelLinux has pretty much accomplished, with others to soon follow, will Microsoft be able to continue convincing IT managers to equip large businesses with licensed Windows 2000 Pro software at a list price of $289 a pop, when Linux is available for free or a nominal convenience fee.
-There are also other inexpensive Unix-based options, like Sun's Solaris and Hewlett-Packard Co.'s HP-UX, or Apple's nascent MacOS X, which should undercut Win2000 Pro substantially in price.
-Perhaps someday people actually will "get fired for choosing Microsoft software."
+Once Linux becomes user friendly for ordinary users, something Corel Linux has pretty much accomplished, with others to soon follow, will Microsoft be able to continue convincing IT managers to equip large businesses with licensed Windows 2000 Pro software at a list price of $289 a pop, when Linux is available for free or a nominal convenience fee.

-Besides CorelLinux and several other easier-to-use Linux variants, a development group called Eazel, led by several veterans of the original Apple Macintosh team (Michael Boich, Andy Hertzfeld, and Bud Tribble) was founded last August with the objective of developing desktop software and a user friendly interface for Linux that they claim will "revolutionize desktop computing."
-"Our goal isn't to recreate what we did 15 years ago [with the Mac]," says of Eazel president and CEO Michael Boich, "It's to combine a next generation desktop with Internet-based services to deliver a superior user experience."
+Besides Corel Linux and several other easier-to-use Linux variants, a development group called Eazel, led by several veterans of the original Apple Macintosh team (Michael Boich, Andy Hertzfeld, and Bud Tribble) was founded last August with the objective of developing desktop software and a user friendly interface for Linux that they claim will “revolutionize desktop computing.”

-The free, Open Source-based Linux operating system has enjoyed the fastest adoption rate of any operating system in history, and Eazel intends to ride that wave by developing products that make Linux as easy-to-use as Windows or the Mac OS.
+The free, Open Source Linux operating system has enjoyed the fastest adoption rate of any operating system in history, and Eazel intends to ride that wave by developing products that make Linux as easy-to-use as Windows or the Mac OS.

-As well, Corel Corp., and Inprise Borland, recently announced their intention to merge, potentially creating a Linux powerhouse that could credibly challenge some of Windows' hegemony.
+As well, Corel Corp. and Inprise Borland recently announced their intention to merge, potentially creating a Linux powerhouse that could credibly challenge some of Windows’ hegemony.
 Corel is also reportedly developing a Web delivery system for its productivity products, as is IBM with its Lotus SmartSuite office suite.

-Then there's Microsoft's ubiquitous Office productivity suite, which sells for an individual price of about $480 per copy or $200 per upgrade from earlier versions, while Corel's WordPerfect Office 2000 for Linux, a fully functional office suite, will soon be bundled with the CorelLinux OS beginning in Q2 '00.
+Then there’s Microsoft’s ubiquitous Office productivity suite, which sells for an individual price of about $480 per copy or $200 per upgrade from earlier versions, while Corel’s WordPerfect Office 2000 for Linux, a fully functional office suite, will soon be bundled with the Corel Linux OS beginning in Q2 2000.

 StarOffice